-3.2 The year ended December 31, 2022
+3.1 The year ended December 31, 2022

-On February 24, 2022, the Company announced that it had executed a credit-approved commitment letter and term sheet with the MLAs to jointly underwrite a \$360 million PLF, to fund a significant component of the estimated construction costs of Blackwater.
+On February 24, 2022, the Company announced that it had executed a credit-approved commitment letter and term sheet with the master lead arrangers (collectively, the "MLAs") to jointly underwrite a \$360 million project loan facility ("PLF"), to fund a significant component of the estimated construction costs of Blackwater.
 The PLF also provides for up to \$25 million in capitalized interest and a \$40 million standby cost overrun facility.